 Joseph A. McCartin, Ph.D., Executive Director

-Prof. Denise Brennan is an anthropologist who writes about migration, trafficking into forced labor, and women’s labor.
-She is an associate professor and chair of the Department of Anthropology.
+Denise Brennan is an anthropologist who writes about migration, trafficking into forced labor, and women’s labor.
+She is an associate professor and chair of the Department of Anthropology at Georgetown University.
 She is the author of What’s Love Got to Do with It?
-Transnational Desires and Sex Tourism in the Dominican Republic (Duke University Press) and just completed a book on the resettlement of trafficked persons in the United States, Life Interrupted: Trafficking into Forced Labor in the United States (Duke University Press forthcoming).
+Transnational Desires and Sex Tourism in the Dominican Republic (Duke University Press) and just completed a book on the resettlement of trafficked persons in the United States, Life Interrupted: Trafficking into Forced Labor in the United States (Duke University Press ).
 She is currently conducting field research for a book on how families cope with detention and deportation, Shattered Families: Detention, Deportation and the Assault on Immigrants in the United States.
-She has been a board member of Different Avenues, Project Hope International, and HIPS (Helping Individual Prostitutes Survive), organizations located in Washington, D.C. that work to protect and empower sex workers.
+She has been a board member of Different Avenues, Project Hope International, and HIPS (Helping Individual Prostitutes Survive), organizations located in Washington, DC, that work to protect and empower sex workers.

 Nick Wertsch, Program Coordinator

 Nick Wertsch is a graduate of Georgetown University, where he majored in Government and minored in English.
-While at Georgetown, he was an active member of the After School Kids Program (ASK), Prison Outreach, and led Alternative Spring Break trips.
+While at Georgetown, he was an active member of the After School Kids Program, Prison Outreach, and Alternative Spring Break.
 During his senior year, Nick took a leave of absence to work as a field organizer on the Obama campaign in his home state of Missouri.
 After graduating, he moved to India to work with an Indian NGO providing media and legal advocacy on land rights issues.
 Later Nick returned on a Fulbright-Nehru Research grant to study energy politics and democracy in India.
-He has also interned at the White House and worked to promote clean energy at SmartPower, a nonprofit marketing group.
+He has also interned at the White House and worked at SmartPower, a nonprofit marketing group that promotes clean energy.